Participle: Turkish

+An easy way to remember those is a mnemonic taught in Turkish schools: Anası mezar dikecekmiş, which has every type of the suffixes, and is still a coherent sentence, translated as "his/her mother is allegedly going to plant (i.e. erect) a grave(stone)".

-Eskimo-Aleut languages
+Eskimo–Aleut languages

-Sireniki Eskimo
+Sirenik

-Sireniki Eskimo language, an extinct Eskimo–Aleut language, has separate sets of adverbial participles and adjectival participles.
-Different from in English, adverbial participles are conjugated to reflect the person and number of their implicit subjects; hence, while in English a sentence like "If I were a marksman, I would kill walruses" requires two full clauses (to distinguish the two verbs' different subjects), in Sireniki Eskimo one of these may be replaced with an adverbial participle (since its conjugation indicates the subject).
+Sirenik language, an extinct Eskimo–Aleut language, had separate sets of adverbial participles and adjectival participles.
+Unlike in English, adverbial participles were conjugated to reflect the person and number of their implicit subjects; hence, an adverbial participle could replace a clause in the English sentence "If I were a marksman, I would kill walruses" since the subject was implied by the conjugation.

 Constructed languages

 Esperanto

 Esperanto has six different participle conjugations; active and passive for past, present and future.
 The participles are formed as follows: